AlexTaguchi/coding-notes/README.md

 # linux-notes
-Tips and tricks for using Bash (Unix shell command language)
+Tips and tricks for my Linux setup

 ### Adding a folder to your path in ~/.bashrc
 ```bash